Paul-Hi/Mango/README.md

 * Python Version 3.x
 * minimum CMake Version 3.10
-* some c++11 compatible compiler using (or supporting) the posix thread model.
+* some c++11 compatible compiler
-* optional: Doxygen for generating the documentation
+* optional: Doxygen and Graphviz for generating the documentation (Make sure everything is in the PATH and functional)

 ## Build